-Betrayal Trauma Recovery is a daily support group, with multiple sessions a day in multiple time zones.
-BTR also provides a free educational podcast for women needing immediate emotional refuge from the pain and chaos caused by their husband’s lying, gaslighting, manipulation, porn use, cheating, infidelity, emotional abuse, and narcissistic traits.
+BTR.org provides group and individual coaching for women needing immediate emotional refuge from the pain and chaos caused by their husband’s lying, gaslighting, manipulation, porn use, cheating, infidelity, emotional abuse, and narcissistic traits.
+BTR Group Coaching Sessions occur multiple sessions a day, in every time zone.

 All of our betrayal trauma coaches are trained, certified, and have personal experience.

 What We Believe In